janraj/Networking/sftp/README.md

 In this example, highlighed with yellow under host path refers to the volume in your host machine.
 Highlighed with red refers to the path in the SFTP container.
 We have to mount host volume to container ```/home/<username>``` location.
 In this example, in conatiner we use ```/home/admin``` as mount folder because we are using admin as username.

-1. Download the sftp yaml using below command.
+1. Download the sftp yaml.
    ```
      wget https://raw.githubusercontent.com/janraj/Networking/master/sftp/sftp.yaml
    ```